-Legal Literacy - Separation of powers (Separation of powers) is an important principle in the system of government introduced by a renowned political philosopher named Charles-Louis de Secondat, Baron de La Brède et de Montesquieu, or better known as Montesquieu.
-In his renowned work, "The Spirit of the Laws" Montesquieu elaborated on the concept Separation of powers as a means to prevent the abuse of power by the government.
+Legal Literacy - Separation of powers (Separation of powers) is one of the important principles in the system of government introduced by a famous political philosopher named Charles-Louis de Secondat, Baron de La Brède et de Montesquieu, or better known as Montesquieu.
+In his famous work, "The Spirit of the Laws" (Ruang Hukum), Montesquieu outlines the concept Separation of powers as one way to prevent abuse of power by the government.

 Montesquieu's Thoughts on the Separation of Powers

-According to Montesquieu, Separation of powers is a principle that divides state power into three distinct branches: the legislative, the executive, and the judicial.
+According to Montesquieu, Separation of powers is a principle that divides state power into three different branches, namely legislative, executive, and judicial power.
 Each branch has its own functions and responsibilities, and no branch has full power over political decisions.

 1. Legislative Power

-The legislative power is the branch of power responsible for making laws.
-Montesquieu argued that the legislative power should be separate and independent from the executive and judicial powers so that no single entity has absolute power.
+Legislative power is the branch of power responsible for making laws.
+Montesquieu argued that legislative power must be separate and independent from executive and judicial power so that no single entity has absolute power.
 The purpose of this separation of powers is to prevent abuse of power and protect individual rights.

 2. Executive Power

-The executive power is the branch of power responsible for implementing the laws enacted by the legislative power.
-Montesquieu emphasized the importance of separating the executive power from the legislative power so that no single entity has absolute power.
-Thus, the executive power cannot make its own laws, but is only responsible for implementing existing laws.
+Executive power is the branch of power responsible for implementing laws made by the legislative power.
+Montesquieu emphasized the importance of separating executive power from legislative power so that no single entity has absolute power.…

 Write a comment